-Given that HCUP Partners supply more than 95 percent of discharges nationwide, beginning with the 2012 NIS, we estimate the universe count of discharges within each stratum, using the actual count of discharges contained in HCUP data.
-We use the AHA counts only for hospitals in the universe that do not appear in HCUP data coming from the statewide data organizations.
+Given that HCUP Partners supply more than 95 percent of discharges nationwide, beginning with the 2012 NIS, the universe count of discharges within each stratum is estimated using the actual count of discharges contained in HCUP data.
+The AHA counts are used only for hospitals in the universe that do not appear in HCUP data coming from the statewide data organizations.